Health and safety rights after maternity leave

 What rights do I have if I am self-employed or an agency worker?

 If you are not an employee, for example, if you are self employed or an agency worker (with less than 12 weeks service with a hirer), you only have the right to a risk assessment and for risks to be removed, not to an alternative or a suspension.

 If you are an agency worker and you have completed a 12 week qualifying period with the same hirer in the same role, and your role ends on maternity health and safety grounds, the agency should offer you any suitable alternative work that is available.
 If the agency cannot find any suitable alternative work for you, they should pay you for the rest of the placement that has been ended.

 We have a sample letter to an employer about health and safety during pregnancy which can be adapted for new or breastfeeding mothers.

-This advice applies in England, Wales, Scotland and Northern Ireland.
+This advice applies in England, Wales and Scotland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.
 If you are in Northern Ireland you can visit the Labour Relations Agency or call their helpline Workplace Information Service on 03300 555 300.

 If you have further questions and would like to contact our advice team please use our advice contact form below or call us.

 The information on the law contained on this site is provided free of charge and does not, and is not intended to, amount to legal advice to any person on a specific case or matter.
 If you are not a solicitor, you are advised to obtain specific legal advice about your case or matter and not to rely solely on this information.
 Law and guidance is changing regularly in this area.